Broccoli Pasta Recipe with Anchovy Breadcrumbs

 See the recipe card below for more information on ingredients and quantities.

-How to Make This Broccoli Pasta with Anchovy Breadcrumbs
+How to Make This Recipe

-- Boil the pasta: Cook the pasta in a large pot of salted boiling water until al dente.
+- Boil pasta: Cook the pasta in a large pot of salted boiling water until al dente.
 Drain and reserve some pasta water.

 Pro Tips

-- Test a couple of Panko breadcrumbs first in the hot pan: Before adding all the Panko to the pan of olive oil, throw in a couple of granules first; if they sizzle, that means the oil is hot enough, and you can add the rest.
+Test a couple of Panko breadcrumbs first in the hot pan: Before adding all the Panko to the pan of olive oil, throw in a couple of granules first; if they sizzle, that means the oil is hot enough, and you can add the rest.

-Suggestions for Variations and Substitutions
+Variations & Substitutions

 -Garnish with minced fresh parsley or torn basil for freshness.

--Add more broccoli florets and less pasta, if you’d like a higher vegetable to carbohydrate ratio.
+-Add more broccoli florets and less pasta, if you’d like a higher vegetable-to-carbohydrate ratio.

 -Squeeze a bit of lemon juice on the finished dish or garnish with some lemon zest.